-Though it is usually considered cheap and not premium, it does have a benefit that it would offer highest protection against water and sunlight.
+Though it is usually considered cheap and not premium, it does have the benefit that it would offer the highest protection against water and sunlight.

 This is due to the fact that no selection is required to be made, as any natural blemish or mark though present will be hidden once the pigment is sprayed on the surface.

 As a result, pigmented leather is greatly used in the automotive industry mainly due to its price point as well as its ability to withstand scratches and stains.
 Furniture and upholstery are some other areas where this leather type is commonly used.

 Finished Split Leather